Sparklers was developed in response to the impacts of the Canterbury earthquakes on children and young people.

 Sue has a background in teaching, community development and mental health promotion.
 Her previous roles include regional Management of the Mental Health Foundation and the Ministry of Youth Development as well as management of the Information, Communities and Health in all Polices teams at Community and Public Health.

 The Sparklers brand was (lovingly!) developed by Make Collective and McCarthy Design — branding, design and digital advertising agencies based right here in Christchurch, New Zealand.
 The agencies share a passion for doing good work with good people, and love contributing to projects that make people and communities stronger.
 They create brands, websites and campaigns on a national level, and have been closely involved with All Right? since 2013.

-Massive thanks to the many kind people who contributed to the development of Sparklers, in particular the teachers who enthusiastically answered our questions, and to Riccarton Primary and Breens Intermediate for allowing us to photograph their children and schools.
+Massive thanks to the many kind people who contributed to the development of Sparklers, in particular the teachers who enthusiastically answered our questions, and to Riccarton Primary, St Albans Primary, Breens Intermediate and Lyttelton Kidsfirst Kindergarten for allowing us to photograph their tamariki and schools.
 We receive many compliments about these warm, bright images and absolutely loved meeting your fantastic students and teams.